A-Shariatix/ELK_Stack/README.md

 - #### ports:
   Elasticsearch defaults to using port 9200 for its REST API to enable communication with external clients such as Kibana, Fleet, and Elastic Agents.
 Port 9300 is reserved for inter-node communication within Elasticsearch cluster.
 Since this deployment uses a single-node cluster, the 9300 port remains unused.
 Port 9200 is mapped into the same port on the host to expose the Elasticsearch service to remote clients.<br>
 - #### environment:
-  There are two ways to configure the services: using config files and mounting them via volumes section, or defining configuration variables in the environment section (which is used in this project).
+  There are two ways to configure the services: using config files and mounting them via volumes section, Or defining configuration variables in the environment section (which is used in this project).
 Below is a detailed explanation of the environment variables used:<br>

   - **discovery.type** -> When set to single-node, Elasticsearch creates a single-noded cluster.<br>
   - **xpack.security.enabled** -> When set to true, enables authentication and blocks anonymous access to Elasticsearch users.<br>